Is Your Camper Ready for Summer Camp?

 What is more powerful than having faith in yourself?
 Faith that you can do that thing that scares you – that you can do something entirely on your own - that you can meet that impossible challenge and accomplish the goal before you?

 There's no specific age that determines a child’s readiness to attend a sleep-away camp.
 The decision is not so much related to age, but rather is determined by the developmental maturity of each child, and variables associated with their socialization and relationship attachments to family - particularly parents.

 As they say, ‘we come into the world alone, and we leave the world alone’.
 So it's so important to be comfortable with ourselves.
 The journey of growing up is marked by moments and experiences that develop and define who we are as individuals; from the earliest stages of childhood into our adult lives, we are striving to be individuals and declare our uniqueness in the world.
 It’s simply human.
 This progressive maturing to independence is a gradual rite of passage, and nurturing a young person to be comfortable in their own independence through participation in a sleep-away summer camp can be a wonderful part of the process.

 Alpengirl offers introductory camp sessions in Montana and Washington.
 Lil’ s Adventures are shorter than other Alpengirl sessions.
 These weeklong camps cater to first-time wilderness campers aged 11 and 12.
 The shorter duration and modified itinerary allow for a smaller emotional and financial commitment, which can ease concerns for girls and parents who are not 100% certain about attending a longer multi-adventure Alpengirl session.
-Whether she chooses to attend depends solely on the girl - on her comfort, maturity, readiness, and desire.
+Whether she chooses to attend depends solely on the camper - on her comfort, maturity, readiness, and desire.

 At Alpengirl, we say ‘Travel to camp is the adventure before the adventure.’
 Whether a camper has traveled independently before or not, this portion of getting to camp can present great opportunity to flex her independence and safely test her wherewithal.